Skip to main content Skip to footer

 If you are unsure about eligibility, need information about how to vote or are experiencing a barrier to voting, please contact our elections team.

-• At the Haldimand County Administration Building in Cayuga during regular business hours (Monday-Friday, 8:30 a.m.- 4:30 p.m.)
+• At the Haldimand County Administration Building in Cayuga during regular business hours (Monday to Friday, 8:30 a.m. to 4:30 p.m.)

 • At any of our advance polls or polling stations on election day during polling hours